2023

 Altitude profile ●○○○○

-Travel by train (on your own initiative), connections hourly, 0 – 1 train changes, duration approx. 2.5 hours.
+On your own by train, connections every hour, 0 – 1 changes, duration approx. 2.5 hours

 • Tour operated by